broadinstitute/cromwell/docs/backends/Local.md

+_For the Doc-A-Thon_
+**Questions to answer and things to consider:**

+1. Who is visiting the Local page?
+*This is the first in the list of Backends*
+2. What do they need to know first?

+3. Is all the important information there?
+If not, add it!
+*What is an rc file?
+Write out the full name with the abbreviation, Return Code (rc) file, then abbreviate after.*
+4. Are there things that don't need to be there?
+Remove them.

+5. Are the code and instructions accurate?
+Try it!

+---
+ **DELETE ABOVE ONCE COMPLETE**

+---

 **Local Backend**

 The local backend will simply launch a subprocess for each task invocation and wait for it to produce its rc file.